swy0601/Explainability/README.md

 ### Code Folder
 In `Code` folder:
 - `code_dataset.py` file achieves pipeline of constructing AST-based program graphs.
-- `Code/checkpoint/code_readability_new` folder stores the trained GCN classification model.
+- `Code/checkpoint/code_readability_new` folder stores the best gcn model parameters after five fold training.
+These model files can be applied by Pytorch library through using `model.load_state_dict(torch.load(model_path))`.
 ### Dataset Folder
 In `Dataset` folder:
 - `Dataset/Neutral` folder stores the code snippets that are labeled as neutral.